spaceitup/checkout-android/README.rst

 ------------

 Theming of the Android SDK screens, dialogs and views is done using the PaymentTheme class.
-In order for theming to take effect, the customized PaymentTheme instance must be set in the PaymentUI class prior to opening i.e. the Payment Page.
+In order for theming to take effect, the customized PaymentTheme instance must be set in the PaymentUI class prior to showing the Payment Page.

 Code sample how to create and set a custom PaymentTheme: